tshowers/licky-lick/README.md

 ## Summary

-The goal is to make a business run smoothly and efficiently.
-Consider how information is processed and used throughout an organization.
-The software should enhance a company, not weigh it down and make it react sluggishly or not at all.

-Business challenges are usually: lack of vision, infrastructure, and a transparent management system.
-Using the software presented here helps create a view, build the necessary infrastructure, and operate a management system that keeps a pulse of business activity.
+Currently, communication with software is one-way.
+You click, tap, enter information, and the software waits for your next action.
+I believe we are long overdue for a conversational approach with all software.
+Just like two people talking, with a give and take, we should all be interacting with the software.
+Once we click, tap, or enter information, the software should analyze this action and respond with something meaningful or just an acknowledgment that the software understands our response.

+Besides, with data spread out among various software platforms and applications, how can anyone honestly know what's going on in a company?
+Email in one app, products, and services in another, documents spread out, it's a wonder how any organization performs.

 ## Vision

 * Eliminate App Fatigue
+* Make interacting with software more conversational
-* Familiar look and feel to process
+* Familiar look and feel throughout a workflow
 * Pro-active data analysis and suggestion
 * Find instead of search